shrimqy/MizuList/README.md

 Litlog is a book reading tracker that uses openlibrary api to fetch book details and track them personally.
 This project is only for educational purposes and is still under development.

+## Framework

+Sveltekit is used to develop the app and possibly use prisma and lucia for the backend purposes.

 ## Developing

-Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+install the dependencies with `npm install` (or `pnpm install` or `yarn`), To start a development server:

 ```bash
 npm run dev